jmkraus/picochat/README.md

 #### /load `<filename>`

 Without a filename, an input line appears, where the name can be entered.
-If the input is omitted (only _ENTER_), then the load process is cancelled.
+If the input is omitted (just pressing _ENTER_), the load process is canceled.

-The filename is sufficient because the path is invariably set (see above).
-Suffix can be omitted, it is always `.chat`.
+The filename alone is sufficient because the path is predefined (see above).
+The suffix can be omitted, as it defaults to `.chat`.

 #### /save `<filename>`